sksamuel/scrimage/README.md

 Scrimage comes with a wide array (or Seq ;) of filters.
 Most of these filters I have not written myself, but rather collected from other open source imaging libraries (for compliance with licenses and / or attribution - see file headers), and either re-written them in Scala, wrapped them in Scala, or fixed bugs and modified them.

+Some filters have options which can be set when creating the filters.
+All filters are immutable.
+Most filters have sensible default options as default parameters.

 | Filter | Example 1 | Example 2 |
 | ------------- |-------------|-------------|